CityWebConsultants/Iris/readme.md

 To create a new entity, visit the entities page in the administration toolbar and use the dropdown next to each one to create a new entity of that type.

 To edit/delete entities of a type, select the "View content" option for an entity type.

-## Users

-Iris comes with a user system which allows people to log in to your website/application and see/do different things depending on their position.

-The user entity is simply a fieldable entity like the others, except for the password field (which is hashed and stored securely in the database), and a roles field where users can be given roles to allow various permissions.

-## Roles and permissions

-The base installation comes with three roles, anonymous (given automatically to not logged in users), authenticated (users that have logged in but have no extra roles (again given automatically)) and "admin".
-Admin allows a user to administrate the whole system.

-More roles can be added with one line of code in a custom module.
-More of this in the advanced section.

-Some permissions have already been created such as permissions to create, delete, view and edit entities of various types.
-Modules can register additional permissions.

-To grant or revoke a permission for a role, visit the permissions tab in the administration toolbar and tick/untick the relevat box for the role/permission.
-Then hit save at the bottom on of the form.

 # Pages